 Cretan soprano, Theano Papadaki captivates audiences with her magnetic stage presence, rich vocal tone, and expressive depth.
 She is in demand across opera and art song, with a gift for early and contemporary music.

-After graduating with Distinction from the Guildhall School of Music & Drama, Theano was selected by Sir John Eliot Gardiner to join the English Baroque Soloists for Deutsche Grammophon’s Stage+ documentary series A Journey through Monteverdi’s Italy, performing Monteverdi, alongside Anna Dennis, Mariana Flores and Silvia Frigato.
+After graduating with Distinction from the Guildhall School of Music & Drama, Theano was selected by Sir John Eliot Gardiner to join the English Baroque Soloists for Deutsche Grammophon’s Stage+ documentary series A Journey through Monteverdi’s Italy, performing Monteverdi, alongside Anna Dennis, Mariana Flores & Silvia Frigato.

 Theano is passionate about collaborating with other artists to create interdisciplinary performances where music, dance, poetry, and improvisation come into dialogue.
 Her most recent project, Sappho’s Daughters, was presented with great success at The Cockpit Theatre in London.

-In 2023, she was awarded Third Prize at the International Lied Competition in Görlitz, Germany alongside pianist Thomas Eeckhout.
+In 2024, she was awarded Third Prize at the International Lied Competition in Görlitz, Germany alongside pianist Thomas Eeckhout.
 Theano is a Britten Pears Artist and a City Music Foundation Artist.
 She holds a singing diploma (First Prize, Athens Conservatoire), a violin diploma, and a Masters in Musicology and Music Education (Greece, France).